Logo of Institute of Clinical Hypnotherapy that offers Coaching and Psychotherapy Courses

 As discussed during the interview on Life Coaching with Misba Shah:

-In short the four basic components of any coaching process / coaching model includes:
+The four basic components of any coaching process / coaching model includes:

 1. Outcome or Goal